mattdabit/bank-marketing/README.md

 ```
 It took 2.4 hours to train the model.
 With the SVC model I had to cancel several runs for the length of time it was taking.
-This model did have the best recall.

 <img src="images/svc_cm.png"/>

+The SVC model performed the best concerning recall, but it performed the worst concerning precision.
+This makes it an unreliable model for our business.

 ### RandomForest